 After a tough day, many people open a bottle of beer or wine to relax and de-stress.
-While it may make you feel better initially, drinking alcohol regularly can actually make stress and anxiety worse.
+While it may make you feel better initially, drinking alcohol regularly can make stress and anxiety worse.

 Stress and alcohol

-Having a drink is a quick but deceptive fix.
+Many people turn to alcohol as a quick fix to reduce stress.
 Alcohol affects the chemicals in your brain – slowing down (depressing) how your brain and central nervous system functions.
 It affects the part of your brain that controls inhibition (the process of restraining your impulses or certain behaviours because of factors such as your morals or lack of confidence).
-This is why after a drink or two you may feel less anxious and more confident, or ‘lose your inhibitions’.

 In the short term, you may feel more relaxed.
 But, in reality, having a drink is often used as a distraction from dealing with what’s causing you stress or anxiety.